 It takes more than one really great programmer

 “Give me a great programmer and we’ll figure it out.”
-We hear people say this a lot and while it’s true that programmers can build amazing software, starting here is doing the entire development process backward.
+At Brightly, we hear people say this a lot and while it’s true that programmers can build amazing software, starting here is doing the entire development process backward.
 This method almost always ignores sufficient up-front research, and then you’re suddenly in trouble at the eleventh hour.
 The difference between engineer-led and design-led software is a big one.
 A design-led process is holistic and inclusive, focusing on the business and user goals, and it starts well before anything gets designed.
 Most mature organizations understand this and realize that they need to fund these important activities the right way in order to have better success.
 To put it simply, leading with the software completely ignores the very people who will use it.

 Developing a winning custom software solution requires a great deal of knowledge and experience in building software.
 You need skilled UX/UI designers, developers, programmers, business analysts, information architects, UX researchers, data scientists, solution architects, content strategists, and product managers.
 If you’re hoping to scrap together this kind of team in-house, you’re likely looking at pulling important players from other projects that are vital to the payroll.
 And even if you’re successful in assembling the perfect internal team from the current employee roster, that solution is going to take twice as long because these folks have other day-to-day priorities that require their attention.
-Before you attempt to tackle it on your own, here are some of the ways we can help.
+Before you attempt to tackle it on your own, here are some of the ways Brightly can help.

 Is your business interested in building a custom software solution?
 Get in touch with us